-There is a shared expectation that the majority of students with SEND will have their needs met through the delivery of a relevant and engaging curriculum supported by high-quality differentiation in lessons.
-It is also recognised that many students will require some additional support, either short-term or longer-term, in order to fully access the curriculum and make the progress which is expected of them.
+There is a shared expectation that the majority of students with SEND will have their needs met through the delivery of a relevant and engaging curriculum supported by high-quality adaptation, reasonable adjustments and quality first teaching in lessons.
+It is also recognised that many students will require some additional support, either short-term or longer-term, to fully access the curriculum and make the progress which is expected of them.

-All students with SEND will have access to Element 1 and 2 of a school's budget which equates to up to £6,000 (the equivalent of up to 10 hours' per week of additional support.
+All students with SEND will have access to Element 1 and 2 of a school's budget which equates to up to £6,000.
 This is called Notional Funding.
-Notional Funding is used to support individual students with interventions relevant to their needs.
+Notional Funding is used to support individual students with interventions and tools relevant to their needs.
 Interventions can be 1:1 or in small groups as appropriate.
-These can include: Literacy Interventions e.g. Lexia, Dockside Reading, Literacy Progress Units, Numeracy Interventions e.g. Catch-Up Numeracy, Rapid Maths, The Socially Talented Social skills programme, In class support, 1:1 withdrawal, preparation of suitably differentiated materials.
+These can include: Literacy Interventions e.g. Lexia, Dockside Reading, Numeracy Interventions e.g. Catch-Up Numeracy, Rapid Maths, The Socially Talented Social skills programme, In class support, 1:1 withdrawal, preparation of suitably adapted materials, access to assistive technology and sensory tools.

 Allocation of resources is determined by the level of needs of the student and is made in conjunction with the School's policies, Senior Leadership, the SENCo and relevant professionals.
-Parents and the student are also consulted prior to interventions taking place, and regular progress updates are shared with parents and the student.
+Parents and the student are also consulted prior to interventions taking place, and progress will be shared on a six weekly basis.